DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 The arguments that are being passed through are similar, `Definition`, `LanguageContext`, and then any additional `validation_args`.
 As seen in the `_validate.py` validator the arguments and the return are quite similar.

-As mentioned before earlier the `ValidatorResult` will return the results of the validator from the functions that are being enacted, throughout the validation process, and compiles the results to a final message to notify the user of any `errors`, `warnings` or relevant informational messages regarding the validation.
+As mentioned before, the `ValidatorResult` will return the results of the validator from the functions that are being invoked, through the validation process, and compile the results into a final message that notifies the user of any `errors`, `warnings` or relevant informational messages regarding the validation.

 ### Best Practices for Validation Plugin Development

 Best practices for the Validation Plugin Development is to do the following:

 1. Keep the scope of the validator plugin small in scope; This allows for some flexibility and ease of testing the plugin.
-2. Use `arguments` to validate; This allows for some flexibility for what can be validated.
+2. Use `arguments`; They allow for some flexibility for what can be validated.
 3. Unit Tests are your friend; Using Unit Tests allows for better testing of the validator plugin itself.
 This will help in identifying issues or unforeseen problems with the new plugin.